johndoe31415/ws2812toy/README.md

 # ws2812toy
-Simple example of an ATmega88 with a 18.432 MHz external crystal (important for timing!) that connects to an LED ring with 60 WS2812 RGB LEDs on pin PB0.
-Shows some rainbow stripes and thingies.
+Mood light built with an ATmega88P with a 18.432 MHz external crystal (important for timing!) that connects to an LED ring with 32 WS2812 RGB LEDs on pin PB0.
+Needs a button attached to PC3 and has a power indicator on PC4.
+A keypress indicates the mode briefly (shows a constant color for 500ms), then switches into the actual mode (e.g., slowly fading rainbow colors).

-Note that LEDs are not run at full brightness because power consumption otherwise would exceed 1A.
-In current configuration, 500mA are sufficient.

 # License
 GNU GPL-3.